-When date of agreement and date of registration is not the same;-
+When date of agreement and date of registration is not the same:

 When date of Agreement and the date of registration is not the same, then the Stamp Duty on the date of Agreement will be considered.
 This case will be applicable only when some consideration has been received on or before the date of agreement.

-Dispute by Assessee; – if assessee has disputed the valuation made by Stamp Duty Authorities and claim that the Market value of the property is less than the Stamp Duty Assessed.
+If assessee has disputed the valuation made by Stamp Duty Authorities and claim that the Market value of the property is less than the Stamp Duty Assessed.
 In this case the Assessee Officer may refer the case to Valuation Officer according to provisions of Section 55A of the Income Tax Act, 1961.

-Example: lets us consider M/s.
+Lets us consider M/s.
 XYZ Private Limited has transferred a Shop to one of its Director at Rs.
 4.00 Cr., but Stamp Duty Valuation of the shop is Rs.
 7.00 Cr., now in this case the difference between Stamp Duty Value and Sale Consideration is Rs.
 3.00 Cr., and same will be chargeable in the hand of M/s.
 XYZ Private Limited as “Income from Business or Profession” during the year in which it is transferred.

 Income in hand of Director is NIL, since it is stock in trade.